sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

-# The Math behind the Perceptron: Part 1 - The Rosenblatt Perceptron
+# The Math behind Neural Networks: Part 1 - The Rosenblatt Perceptron

 ## Introduction